Desi Cow Ghee for Diabetes: A Natural Remedy

 Diabetes, a disease attributed majorly to genetics and an unhealthy lifestyle, can remain under control if you are keen on taking adequate steps for the same.
 The journey towards a healthy lifestyle begins at home.
 You need not look beyond your kitchen, for 'the golden elixir of life- ghee' is your sidekick on your journey towards a robust lifestyle.

-Benefits of consuming ghee in diabetes include:
+Benefits of consuming ghee for diabetics

 1) It is a rich source of vitamin K and other antioxidants, which boosts weakened immunity during diabetes.